Soft gluon emission at two loops in full color: Conclusions

 \subsection{Acknowledgments}

 We thank Yu Jiao Zhu for checking part of the results in this paper.
 We also thank Falko Dulat for analytic continuation assistance and Claude Duhr, Andrew McLeod, and Giulia Zanderighi for useful discussions.
 This work is supported by the Department of Energy under contract DE-AC02-76SF00515.
 HXZ is supported by the National Natural Science Foundation of China under contract No.~11975200.
 This research received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~725110), ``Novel structures in scattering amplitudes''.
+We thank Johannes Henn, Rourou Ma, Yongqun Xu and Yang Zhang for pointing out a mistake in a previous version of this paper.